vkola-lab/iscience2023/README.md

 ## Introduction

-We present here code for the above paper.
+We present here code and a breif review for the above paper.
 This code has principally been organized in the **main.py** file under mri_surv/

 <img src="figures/structure.png" width="2000"/>